darrenfishell/darrenfishell.github.io/_posts/2019-3-9-a-political-geography-of-Maine-vehicles.md

 layout: wide-page
 title: A political geography of Maine, or how winning truck town wasn't enough for Shawn Moody
 ---
-After a rough election for Republicans in Maine, it appears they might have a statewide electoral problem: winning truck country is not enough.
+After a [rough election for Republicans in Maine](https://bangordailynews.com/2018/11/07/politics/democrats-surge-to-solid-control-of-maine-legislature/), it appears they might have a statewide electoral problem: winning Maine's truck country is not enough.

 Election returns and a database of vehicle registrations by town show Republican gubernatorial candidate Shawn Moody relied heavily on votes from towns where the Ford F-150, Chevy Silverado or GMC Sierra are the most popular vehicles.

 Almost `7 in 10` votes for Moody came from such towns; he won `3 in 4` towns where a truck is the most popular vehicle.
+As trucks make up the top three vehicles in the state -- the Chevy Silverado, Ford F-150 and GMC Sierra -- that's a big pond to fish.
+But it wasn't enough.

 <div><iframe style="border: none;" src="https://public.tableausoftware.com/views/Topvehiclesbygubernatorialvote/Townswonintruckcountry?:showVizHome=no&amp;:embed=true" width="100%" height="735px"></iframe></div>

 ### Cut too thin to win
-While Moody cleaned up in truck towns, his margins there were relatively thin when compared with the lead Democratic Gov. Janet Mills amassed in Subaru country.
+While Moody cleaned up in winning truck towns, his vote margins there were relatively thin.
+They were dwarfed by the lead Democratic Gov. Janet Mills amassed in Subaru country.
 That reflects a general urban-rural split, but vehicle data shows that's not the whole story.

 In places where the Subaru Forester is the most popular vehicle, Mills got nearly 3 times the votes as Moody.
-Mills almost matched Moody's votes from Silverado towns.
+Mills nearly matched Moody's votes from Silverado towns.

+<div><iframe style="border: none;" src="https://public.tableausoftware.com/views/Topvehiclesbygubernatorialvote/Votesbytopvehicle?:showVizHome=no&amp;:embed=true" width="100%" height="485px"></iframe></div>

 By town, Mills won Subaru Forester country `25:1`; Moody had a little more than a `3:1` lead on Mills for Chevy Silverado towns, where he picked up most of his votes.

+Overall, Mills lagged Moody by about `21,600` votes in truck country.
+Moody lost by about `69,000` votes in areas where trucks were not the most popular choice.

 (Truck towns hold some relation to the vote share Moody ultimately picked up.
 If the leading truck made up a larger share of all vehicles, that showed a [slight correlation](https://public.tableau.com/views/Topvehiclesbygubernatorialvote/Moodysmarginintrucktown?:embed=y&:display_count=yes&publish=yes) with higher vote margins for Moody.)

-By vehicle make, Moody had a `16,705` vote lead in Chevy towns; Mills led by `47,832` in Subaru towns.

-<div><iframe style="border: none;" src="https://public.tableausoftware.com/views/Topvehiclesbygubernatorialvote/Votesbytopvehicle?:showVizHome=no&amp;:embed=true" width="100%" height="485px"></iframe></div>

-Overall, Mills lagged Moody by about `21,600` votes in truck country.
-Moody lost by about `69,000` votes in areas where trucks were not the most popular choice.

 ### What does your vehicle say about your partisan leanings?